Broken screen help

 Lines after pressure or physical stress

-Use this route when vertical or horizontal lines appeared after a squeeze, twist, closed lid, bag event, or another clear physical stress event.
+Start here if vertical or horizontal lines appeared after a squeeze, twist, lid accident, bag pressure, or other physical stress.

 Ghost touch and unstable input